ducthanh98/ducthanh98-hugo/web/content/posts/aws-sap.md

 ### Transit Gateway
 - Trasitive peering between thousands of VPC and on premises, hub connection
 - Regional resource
+- No route learning/progation across peer.
+Static routes are required
+- Data is encrypted
 - Share across-account using RAM
 - RouteTables: Limit which VPC can talk with other VPC
 - Work with Direct Connection Gateway, VPN
 - Support IP Multicast
+### Client VPN
+- Split tunnel is NOT the default.
+It must be enabled else all data goes via tunnel
+- Managed implementation of OpenVPN
+- Billed based on network associations
+### Site to Site VPN
+- Encrypted using IPSec, running over the public internet
+- Quick to provision less than an hour
+- Static connect(without BGP): No balancing and multi connect failover
+- Dynamic: BGP is configured on both on-premises site and aws side.networks are exchanged via bgp
+- Speed Limitation: 1.25GB
+- Latency: inconsistent, public network
+- Cost: aws hourly, all software configuration,...
+- Can be used as a backup for DX
 ### VPC Endpoint
 - VPC Endpoint Gateway
     + Only works for S3, DynamoDB, must create one gateway per vpc